matic-insurance/consul_application_settings/README.md

 ![Build Status](https://github.com/matic-insurance/consul_application_settings/workflows/ci/badge.svg?branch=master)
 [![Test Coverage](https://codecov.io/gh/matic-insurance/consul_application_settings/branch/master/graph/badge.svg?token=5E8NA8EE8L)](https://codecov.io/gh/matic-insurance/consul_application_settings)

-Gem that simplifies usage of Consul (via [Diplomat gem](https://github.com/WeAreFarmGeek/diplomat)) to host application settings.
-Gem provides defaults via yaml files and other utilities to simplify storage and control of application with Consul KV storage.
+This gem that simplifies usage of Consul (via [Diplomat gem](https://github.com/WeAreFarmGeek/diplomat)) to host application settings.

-Gem is trying to solve a problem of distributing application settings for local development environment and provide defaults in production before custom value is set inside of consul.

-Example use cases:

-- One engineer has created a new feature that depend on consul key/value.

-  How enginner can notify other engineers that they need to set this value in their consul environments?

-- DevOps team responsible to configure and maintain deployment.

-  How do they learn (have reference) of what settings and structure application expect?

-Gem reads any particular setting from consul and if it is missing tries to find value in YAML defaults file

-**NOTE** Consul is requested every time you query the settings.
-Defaults YAML file is loaded in memory and is not changing.
+Except reading value from Consul the gem also:
+- Fallbacks to YAML if value is missing in consul
+- Resolve actual value from other sources to facilitate overriding via ENV, storing secret values in Vault,
+  or executing small ERB snippets

+Default values in YAML also can be considered as a way to communicate structure of settings to other engineers.
+Default values also support local settings to allow override on local environment or deployment in production.

 ## Installation